Mozu/ThirdpartyPayments-Theme/README.md

 #PayPal Express Theme Integration for Mozu Core8#

-This repository contains the full source files for the Mozu Core8 theme, with the required changes to enable PayPal Express on your Mozu storefront.
-If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core5, Core6, or Core7), you can upgrade your entire theme from this repo.
+This repository is a branch of the PayPalExpress-Theme repository, provided for backwards-compatibility.
+This repo contains the full source files for the Mozu Core8 theme, with the required changes to enable PayPal Express on your Mozu storefront.

+**Note:** This repo is NOT using the latest version of the Mozu Core theme.
+If you want to update your Mozu theme to match the latest Core, go to the master PayPalExpress-Theme repository.

 ##File Additions and Changes##